 - Parents are the first teachers – As first teachers, everything parents do matters in the lives of the children.
 This is an important thing to remember.
 Keeping promises teaches many things, and parents need to be the best teachers their kids could ever have.

 Finally; as earlier stated, the golden rule is to do what you say and say only what you will do.
-So if you promise your child something, fulfill it.
+So if you promise your child something, fulfil it.
 If you have no intentions of doing so, don’t ever commit to it.
 Similarly, don’t ever threaten your child with things or events that will never happen.
 If we want confident, happy and secure children, we need to give them a security blanket, not a threatening environment.

 Don’t forget; if the parents make false promises to momentarily calm the child, they are inadvertently training the child to make false promises Can such children grow into respectable individuals?
 Your guess is as good as mine.